 Nancy Mae Witten

-The Life Summary of Nancy Mae
+Brief Life History of Nancy Mae

-When Nancy Mae Witten was born on 21 December 1868, in Tazewell, Virginia, United States, her father, Thomas Graham Witten, was 46 and her mother, Eliza Ann A Fudge, was 34.
+When Nancy Mae Witten was born on 21 December 1868, in Tazewell, Virginia, United States, her father, Thomas Graham Witten, was 46 and her mother, Eliza Ann Fudge, was 34.
 She married Charles William Greever on 24 December 1901, in Tazewell, Virginia, United States.
 They were the parents of at least 1 son and 2 daughters.
 She lived in North Tazewell, Tazewell, Virginia, United States in 1900 and Jeffersonville District, Tazewell, Virginia, United States in 1940.
 She died on 17 April 1949, in Tazewell, Tazewell, Virginia, United States, at the age of 80, and was buried in Tazewell, Tazewell, Virginia, United States.

 Photos and Memories (0)